-- Provide a classroom climate in which the student takes responsibility for learning. - Provide the necessary instruction and model the quality of work to be successful in Math 11. - Clearly communicate progress being made in a timely fashion. - Cancelled classes will be posted on Blackboard and the Reedley College website.
+- Motivate and inspire student success. - Provide a climate in which the student takes responsibility for learning. - Provide instruction and model the quality of work to be successful in Math 11. - Clearly communicate progress being made in a timely fashion.

 Student